- What is the Green Office Certification Program?

 The Green Office Certification Program at the University of Washington encourages staff, faculty, and students to help make their office or workplace at UW sustainable.
 Any member from campus departments can participate in an informal review of their office practices.
 The short online survey allows the office to see what steps their office is already taking to be green, and areas where their office can improve.
 Qualifying offices will be recognized at different levels of certification based on the criteria they meet.

-The certification is based on workplace practices that involve action areas, such as energy conservation, green meetings, paper conservation, publications and marketing communications, purchasing, increasing waste diversion, alternative transportation, and more.
+The certification is based on workplace practices in action areas such as energy conservation, green meetings, paper conservation, publications and marketing communications, purchasing, waste diversion, transportation, and more.

 What are the levels of Certification?

 The levels of certification are Bronze (55%-69%), Silver (70%-84%), and Gold (85%+).
 These levels are determined by the percentage of points that the office achieves over the total points the office is capable of achieving.
 For example, not every office has a vending machine in their building, so instead of being penalized, the total number of points possible will be adjusted accordingly.